OpenMDAO/dymos/docs/dymos_book/getting_started/transcriptions.md

 It is relatively easy to prescribe a profile of the angle-of-attack history (the control) that sends the aircraft into vertical flight when the integration is required to follow it.

 Conversely, the collocation techniques decouple the proposed control history and the trajectory.
-Rather than being governed by the control, the flight path angle at various times throughout the trajectory is itself a design variable, and can be bound to values such that avoid the singularities.
+Rather than being governed by the control, the flight path angle at various times throughout the trajectory is itself a design variable, and can be bound to values such that the singularities are avoided.
 The optimizer will then work to make the control history compatible with the corresponding state trajectory, but the two are only compatible when the defect constraints are satisfied.